Yaronmd/bitcoin_automation_project/README.md

 # Project Overview

-This project designed to fetch bitcoin, process, analyze, and visualize data, sends results via email.
+This project designed to fetch bitcoin data from api, process, analyze, and visualize data, sends results via email.
 It includes testing, Dockerization, and structured configuration management.

 ## 📁 Project Structure